Types of Chef Demos

 Menu Item Demo

-Participation is important to school lunch programs, and convincing kids to try a school lunch does require some encouragement.
-Offering live cooking demos of your existing menu items will attract interest and garner the participation results your program needs.
+Participation is clearly important to school lunch programs, and convincing kids to try school lunch does require some encouragement.
+Offering live cooking demos of your existing menu items will attract interest and may generate the participation results your program needs.
 Here are ways to engage students in the demo:

 - Plan a menu item demo the day before the item is being served so you can encourage the kids to buy school lunch the next day.

 - Bump up your orders for the next day to ensure you have enough food to serve existing and new school lunch participants.